-Action 2020 Outcome 2020 Next steps 2021 Ongoing monitoring of supply chain Ongoing monitoring of supply chain Ongoing monitoring of our supply chain Ongoing deployment of Code of Conduct to the remaining suppliers.
+Ongoing monitoring of supply chain Ongoing monitoring of supply chain Ongoing monitoring of our supply chain.
+Investigate generation of specific Strategic Supplier Assessment to reach beyond Tier 1 supply chain.
 Ongoing deployment of Code of Conduct to the remaining suppliers.
-Ongoing deployment of Code of Conduct to the supply base.
+Ongoing deployment of Code of Conduct to the remaining suppliers.
+Ongoing deployment of Code of Conduct to new suppliers.
 Establish regular review process to ensure compliance in line with supplier quality audits and all future RFQs.
 All strategic suppliers to be audited on a rolling basis Programme of deployment to be established Supplier audit - due to pandemic and staff resource availability revised approach taken - self assessment questionnaire implemented and deployed.
-Engage new Supplier Development Engineer into the business to support and implement key development activities with strategic suppliers and lead supplier audits.
-Progress to include specific requirements within audit process Employee Awareness Presentations published and transmitted through on site communication Ongoing Communication programme to maintain general awareness to all staff through Business Information screens and link to our Company Investigate and look to implement relevant and appropriate ongoing training programmes for critical employees engaged in supply chain activities.
+Engage new Supplier Development Engineer into the business to support and implement key development activities with strategic suppliers and to lead supplier audits.
+Progress to include specific requirements within audit process for ethical and sustainable compliance Employee Awareness Presentations published and transmitted through on site communication media.
+Ongoing Communication programme to maintain general awareness to all staff through Business Information screens and link to our Company Values Update Employee Awareness Presentations, publish and transmit through onsite communications media.
+Investigate and look to implement relevant and appropriate ongoing training programmes for critical employees engaged in supply chain activities.